sheldrake/docs/README.md

 Top-level domains, like ‘.eth’ and ‘.test’ are owned by smart contracts called registrars, which specify rules governing the allocation of their subdomains.
 Anyone may, by following the rules imposed by these registrar contracts, obtain ownership of a domain for their own use.

-Because of the hierarchal nature of ENS, anyone who owns a domain at any level may configure subdomains - for themselves or others - as desired.
+Because of the hierarchical nature of ENS, anyone who owns a domain at any level may configure subdomains - for themselves or others - as desired.
 For instance, if Alice owns 'alice.eth', she can create 'pay.alice.eth' and configure it as she wishes.

 ENS is deployed on the Ethereum main network, and on several test networks.
 If you use a library such as the [ethereum-ens](https://www.npmjs.com/package/ethereum-ens) Javascript library, or an end-user application, it will automatically detect the network you are interacting with and use the ENS deployment on that network.